nicolaei/master/essay.md

 With the help of a physical network and emulated networks for testing I will be measuring what kind of effect my changes are doing, and what the best strategy might be.

+For emulated networks I'll be working with Mininet, as that is already supported by ResFi.